-E. Optimal Configuration of a RoD Scheme
+E. Optimal Configuration of a RoD scheme

 While the exact analysis incurs in a notable complexity, we have seen that the simplified analysis is able to compute the performance figures of a RoD scheme in an affordable manner while keeping a notable accuracy.
-In this way, it can be used, for instance, to compute the optimal configuration of a RoD algorithm, given a set of estimated network conditions, these being expressed in terms of $\lambda$ and $\mu$ .
-In the following, we present one example of such configuration algorithms, although we restrict ourselves for simplicity to the considered RoD policy (although there could be many others) and a simple optimization criterion.
-Our optimization scheme works as follows.
-Given an estimation of the network conditions, we set a bound on the maximum service time $T{max}$ , and perform
+In this way, it can be used, for instance, to compute the optimal configuration of a RoD algorithm, given a set of estimated network conditions, these being expressed in terms of λ and μ .
+In the following, we present one example of such configuration algorithms, although we restrict ourselves for simplicity to the considered RoD policy (although there could be many others) and a simple optimisation criterion.
+Our optimisation scheme works as follows.
+Given an estimation of the network conditions, we set a bound on the maximum service time $T{\rm max}$, and perform a sweep on the configuration space $\{M, \rho_h, \rho_l\}$ to look for the configuration that minimises power while guaranteeing an average service time T_s below T{max} .
+In our search, M goes from 2 to 10 in steps of one, while ρ_h and ρ_l go from 0.05 to 1.25 in steps of 0.05.